← Back

 About

-After earning her first bachelor’s degree in Communication Management, Surinde Staetenburg began working in communication for various cultural organizations, including Tourism Lier, Tourism Antwerp, the Rubenshuis, and the DIVA Museum.
-She combined this with further studies in communication, graphic design, and web development.
+After earning her Bachelor's degree in Communication Management and on in Interactive Multimedia Design, Surinde Staetenburg began working in communication for various cultural organizations, ranging from Tourism Lier and Tourism Antwerp to the Rubenshuis and the DIVA Museum.
+She combined this with her further studies in communication and graphic design.

 Project

-“unseen, seen” is a practical guide designed to help museums make their collection accessible to people with visual impairments.
-This publication is based on the principle that accessibility is not a matter of special treatment, but rather an enrichment of the museum experience for everyone.
-By focusing on clear communication, multisensory experiences, and thoughtful scenography, a museum can evolve into a visually inclusive space where culture is truly shared.
+"unseen, seen" originated from the research question: "How can museums become accessible to people with a visual impairment?".
+This practical guide supports museum communication and public relations staff in making their museum visually accessible.
+This publication is based on the principle that accessibility is not special treatment, but an enrichment of the museum experience for everyone.
+By focusing on clear communication, multisensory experiences, and well-thought-out scenography, a museum can evolve into a visually inclusive place where culture is truly shared.